Solar Oven Partners

 – Serve on a Volunteers In Mission (ViM) team at your own expense to help with solar oven assembly and training for solar cooking.

-– Volunteer to help fabricate oven components at our Montrose workshop, reflector workshop at Rapid City and help package oven boxes and other items for shipment at our centeral workshop in Raymond, SD.
+- Volunteer to help fabricate oven components at our Montrose workshop or our reflector workshop at Rapid City, or help package oven boxes and other items for shipment at our centeral workshop in Raymond, SD

 Where Can I Learn More?

-For more information, contact Solar Oven Partners director Christopher Sylvah.
-Learn more about Christopher.
+- For more information, contact Solar Oven Partners director Christopher Sylvah

 Lead the way—cook with the sun!